Last Updated on Samuel Franklinby

 - Frigid Apparition (Starting): This card gives the Mindthief the perfect way to spend their ice element by adding stun to a melee attack which is also reusable given its a non loss card.
 Even if we lack ice the damage output of this card at level 1 with our favourite augment is impressive which gives us little reason to ever consider playing the bottom loss unless we are in the rare situation of desperately needing a stun to win the scenario and don’t have ice available.

 - Possession (Starting): Another card that captures the theme of the Mindthief as we take control of our allies with this card.
-Unfortunately neither of these actions is particularly useful as we have a top loss with moderate burst at level 1 but requires several positioning conditions to be met and a bottom that lets us move an ally which is something that will rarely be required.
+Unfortunately neither of these actions is particularly useful as we have a top loss with moderate burst at level 1 but requires several positioning conditions to be met and a bottom that lets us move an ally which is something that will rarely be required if we plan carefully ahead.

-- Hostile Takeover (Level 2): A card that gives us a useful ranged attack with great range (4) to apply immobilise that can easily prevent a melee enemy from moving towards us or an ally with the low initiative that can make the current battle slightly easier for a round.
+- Hostile Takeover (Level 2): A card that gives us a useful ranged attack with great range (4) to apply immobilise that can easily prevent a melee enemy from moving towards us or an ally with the low initiative that can make the current round slightly easier.
 The top of this card also provides the ice element although the Mindthief actually has plenty of other generation means.
 The bottom is good for providing a quick default movement action or some niche uses noting that this card removes the enemy turn so is effectively a stun as well.

 - Wretched Creature (Level 2): Melee summons are far from powerful cards in Gloomhaven and beyond absorbing a hit or two in a desperate situation don’t offer us much and this one is less effective in that already niche role compared to our starting summon as it has less health.
 The bottom is definitely tempting though but we simply lack easy dark generation to make use of the curse and the nature of curse is random compared to our other sources of guaranteed crowd control like stuns.